 Pharmacists are educators and leaders who work with patients and collaborate with other healthcare professionals to deliver quality patient-centered care.
-We aim to prepare pharmacists for the provision of pharmaceutical care to an increasingly diverse patient population in a variety of practice environments.
-The School of Pharmacy strives to reinforce these professional attributes in our students through the completion of co-curricular learning outcomes.
+WCU-SOP aims to prepare pharmacists for the provision of pharmaceutical care to an increasingly diverse patient population in a variety of practice environments.
+WCU-SOP strives to reinforce these professional attributes in our students through the completion of co-curricular learning outcomes.

 The co-curricular learning outcomes delineated below are designed to instill knowledge, skills, and attitudes that contribute to the students' development and behaviors outside of the traditional classroom.
-The SOP places a high value on professional development, leadership skills, self-awareness, and innovation.
-Co-curricular activities and programs may be developed and led by students, faculty, preceptors, and/or interprofessional/student organizations, with goals and measurable outcomes.
+WCU-SOP places a high value on professional development, leadership skills, self-awareness, and innovation.
+Co-curricular activities and programs may be developed and led by students, faculty, preceptors, interprofessional, or student organizations with goals and measurable outcomes.

-The Co-Curricular Learning Outcomes (Co-CLOs) of the SOP include:
+The Co-Curricular Learning Outcomes (Co-CLOs) of the WCU-SOP include:

 - Demonstrate self-awareness.
 (PLO 7) - Engage in professional service learning.
-(PLO 1,2, 7) - Develop leadership skills.
+(PLO 1,2,7) - Develop leadership skills.
 (PLO 6,7) - Engage in entrepreneurial activities.
 (PLO 7)